karthikv/silent-boss/README.md

 Other additions include:

 - .htaccess to map all requests to index.php
-- Config.php file in the root to set basic configuration values
+- A config.php file in the root to set basic configuration values
-- Routing of requests
-- Database helper class
-- Default, minimalist theme
+- A default, minimalist theme

 Planned future updates are:

+- An administrator dashboard to streamline the addition of pages via markdown.
-- Form helper to create and validate forms without the normal hassle.
+- A form builder to help create and validate forms without the normal hassle.
 - More features that have yet to be decided upon

 Documentation for silent boss is currently not available.
 It will be present